 - What is life insurance?

-- What types of life insurance are there?
+- What are the different types of life insurance in Canada?

-Boiled down, the concept of life insurance is simple.
-It’s an agreement between you and an insurance company, where if you die, they will pay a lump-sum of tax-free money to someone you choose.
-In exchange, you agree to periodically pay them a small amount of money over time.
+Life insurance is an agreement between you and a life insurance company, where if you die, they will pay a lump-sum of tax-free money to someone you choose.
+In exchange, you agree to periodically pay them an insurance premium: a small amount of money over time.

 You both decide on the amounts of cash coming in and out and the timeframes involved, but in a super, simplified form, that’s really it.